voidrealms/pa-volume/README.md

 # pa-volume
 Pulse Audio volume control for Linux
-Some distrocs of linux (Ubuntu / Mint) typically have quiet volume and even at 100% your audio might be too quiet.
+Some distros of linux (Ubuntu / Mint) typically have quiet volume and even at 100% your audio might be too quiet.

 This is a simple Python script using TKinter to control the volume of devices in Linux.